As a freelance writer, Paul's articles often focus on DIY home projects.

-How to Remove Melted Plastic or Nylon from a Glass Surface
+How to Get Melted Plastic Off Glass

 It's been a while, but I once melted plastic utensils on a stove surface and needed to get the plastic off without damaging the surface.
 This weekend, our daughter put her coat up against an indoor fireplace with a glass door to warm it up.
 In seconds the nylon had melted and adhered to the glass front of the fireplace.
 Ugh.
 Not only was the jacket ruined, we need to get the plastic removed from the glass door (it's not our house).

 We were out of town, so we headed to the local grocery store to pick up supplies to clean the plastic off the glass surface.

 - Razor blade with a handle to do the scraping

 WD-40 is flammable, so if you are doing it on a stove or fireplace glass, make sure the flames are out.
 Second, razor blades are incredibly sharp and it takes a bit of force to widdle away the plastic from the glass, so be sure to push away from your body and to be careful.